Your legacy systems problems could be costing you time, money, and worse. Here’s why modernization must be a priority and how to approach it.

 Legacy modernization doesn’t only deal with outdated technology.
 It can pertain to any piece of hardware, software, process, or system that is slowing down your workflow or otherwise acting as a bottleneck in the organization.
 This includes applications and technology experiencing issues with maintenance, support, integration, or overall experience.

-Four out of 10 Chief Information Officers consider complex legacy technology a significant barrier to true digital transformation.
+Four out of 10 Chief Information Officers consider complex legacy technology problems to be a significant barrier to true digital transformation.
 Modernization means upgrading the tools at your disposal to optimize operations.

 Why legacy modernization matters